zitadel/zitadel/docs/docs/legal/service-description/billing.md

 ### Active external identity providers

-To calculate the monthly amount we take maximum activated external identity providers on each day over a given month.
+To calculate the monthly amount we summerize the activated external identity providers over all instances on each day and take the average over a given month.
 Excluded are configured identity providers that are not activated.

 ### Action minutes